HomeNewsWorld Cup 2026 Qualifiers

 The qualification process varies across confederations, reflecting the global nature of football:

 54 teams compete for 9 direct spots in nine groups of six teams each.
-Group winners advance directly.
+Morocco and Tunisia have secured the first two spots, with group winners advancing directly.

 Key Upcoming Dates